 The role of visual images in our culture is enormous.
 Can you imagine a society with no images?
-From graphic design to advertising, to information design and websites, to a thousand uses of images in all forms of media, to the studio artist, the art gallery owner, the museum curator, the art historian and critic, there exists a huge range of professions and jobs for creatively trained people who work with images.
-Whether as artistic expressions of spiritual meaning or practical designs for business clients, images serve culture in rich and diverse ways.
+Graphic designers, advertisers, information designers, web designers, studio artists, art gallery owners, museum curators and art critics are among the many professionals who work with images on a daily basis.
+Whether as practical designs for business clients, or artistic expressions of spiritual meaning, images serve culture in rich and diverse ways.

 The deep investment in studio practice and art history required of the B.F.A. prepares a student’s mind, practice, and portfolio for graduate school and a professional life as a working artist.

 Alumni have continued on to graduate schools including:

 - Cranbrook Art Academy

 In addition to working as professional studio artists, our graduates have careers in:

 - Fashion design